OUR INFANT ROOMS

 The Maples share the large side playground with the older toddlers and younger two year old’s.
-This is a nicely shaded tree lined play space with toddler friendly structures, a non-toxic rubber mulch surface, a large sanded area for digging, and a sidewalk area for push toys.
+This is a nicely shaded tree lined play space with toddler friendly structures, a non-toxic rubber mulch surface, and a sidewalk area for push toys.

 Cherry Blossoms 20-24 months

 The Cherry Blossoms are our oldest toddlers on their way to the wonderful world of the two year old’s!
 These little friends are curious, eager, and demand independence!
 Again, the large classroom makes it easy for them to explore, play, and move around with ease.
 The CB teachers continue to foster independence by building on the self-help skills that the previous classrooms have laid the groundwork for.
 Although children at this age are not developmentally ready to share, teachers begin to work on the concept of taking turns which helps them begin to establish a sense of respect for others.
 Cherry Blossom teachers continue to empower children with a rich vocabulary through shape and color recognition, songs, stories, fingerplays, and the ability to use their words to express what they like and do not like.